sw-code/sw-code.github.io/_posts/2023-06-22-authz-basics.md

 author_image: /assets/images/authors/viktor.jpg
 ---

-Before we delve into the details of authorization, it's important to distinguish it from a related but distinctly different concept: authentication.
-Authentication vs Authorization

 # Authentication vs Authorization
 Authentication and authorization, while often used interchangeably, serve different purposes within the context of security.